mgsosna/mattsosna.com/_posts/data_engineering/2022-08-20-AWS-Storage.md

 tags: aws sql python
 ---

-Do you have a store your music, videos, and personal files in a garage full of hard drives?
-My bet is... no. Unless you've avoided [iCloud](https://www.apple.com/icloud/), [Dropbox](https://www.dropbox.com/), and [Google Drive](https://www.google.com/drive/) the last fifteen years $-$ and if you have, props to you! $-$ then you're likely using storage.
+Do you store your music, videos, and personal files in a garage full of hard drives?
+My bet is... no. Unless you've avoided [iCloud](https://www.apple.com/icloud/), [Dropbox](https://www.dropbox.com/), and [Google Drive](https://www.google.com/drive/) the last fifteen years $-$ and if you have, props to you! $-$ then you're likely using **cloud storage**.
 You can recover your texts if you lose your phone; you can share files with links instead of massive email attachments; you can organize and search your photos by who's in them.

 But these benefits extend into the professional realm, too.
 If you ever start a company that shares data $-$ like, say, thousands of 4K movies and shows for a low monthly fee (😛) $-$ you'll want to store this data on a cloud server.
 Cloud servers don't turn off when you close your laptop, and you don't have to worry about nefarious users fetching your private data when they visit your laptop.